 A tech company is only as successful as its customer support, and at Bark, we have the very best.
 They’re fluent in not only setting up Bark on Androids and iPhones, but also troubleshooting Snapchat, Gmail, Instagram, iMessage, and all of the other social media platforms popular with kids today.
 Parents can sometimes be at a disadvantage when it comes to understanding the tech their kids use, but we’re always here to help.

-To give you an idea of the kind of folks our Family Online Safety Specialists are, we sat down with four team members to get their perspective on why they do what they do and what it means for Bark users:
+We recently sat down with four team members to get their perspectives on why they do what they do and what it means for Bark users.

 How are Bark customers different from regular tech support customers?